JohnRiddles/westraining-R/intro-to-R/07-programming.md

 ```

 *Actually, `weird_sum` will work as intended without the use of
-`Vectorize` but only because the `+` operator is vectorized.
-For the
+`Vectorize` but only because the `+` operator is itself vectorized.
+For
-sake of illustration, let’s ignore this pesky detail.*
+the sake of illustration, let’s ignore this pesky detail.*

 We did not need to specify `vectorize.args` in our `myfactorial` example
 because the default value is to vectorize over all arguments, which is
-what we wanted in that case.
+what we wanted.

 In some cases, both options are unnecessary because there are already
-functions to accomplish our task.
-For example, the built-in `factorial`
+built-in vectorized functions to accomplish our task.
+For example, the
-function in R is already vectorized.
-Similarly, there are a number of
+built-in `factorial` function in R is already vectorized, so there is no
+need to use `sapply`, `Vectorize`, etc. Similarly, there are a number of
 built-in functions for calculating sums and means over rows or columns
-of a matrix, e.g., `rowSums`, `colMeans`.
-The use of these kind of
+of a matrix, e.g., `rowSums`, `colMeans`, which should be used in lieu
+of applying `sum` or `mean` to individual rows or columns via `apply`.
-functions is simpler and often results in faster programs than the
+The use of these kind of functions is simpler and often results in
-above, so one should use explicit vectorization only as needed.
+faster programs than the methods mentioned above, so one should use
+explicit vectorization only as needed.